 Here you can see details of all alerts issued during the last 12 months.
 Select a category to see the relevant headlines, sorted by date, and click on one to read the full alert.
 If you are looking for information about an older notification please email email@example.com including the reference number where possible e.g. SW2017/194.

-This consultation document focuses on the costs of expansion incurred by Heathrow Airport Limited (“HAL”) in advance of receiving a development consent order (“DCO”) under the Planning Act 2008 for the expansion of Heathrow airport.
-It deals with new information that has emerged on these costs and notes that there could be significant implications for […]
+This consultation document provides further information on costs that Heathrow Airport Limited (HAL) expects to incur in advance of receiving a development consent order (DCO) under the Planning Act 2008 for the expansion of Heathrow airport.
+It outlines the approach to this early spending that we consider is in the best interest of consumers and […]